-New Jersey Sen. Menendez and his wife are indicted on bribery charges
+Sen. Menendez, wife indicted on bribe charges as probe finds $100,000 in gold bars, prosecutors say

-WASHINGTON (AP) — U.S. Sen. Bob Menendez of New Jersey and his wife have been indicted on charges of bribery.
+NEW YORK (AP) — U.S. Sen. Bob Menendez of New Jersey and his wife were indicted Friday on charges that they took bribes of cash, gold bars and a luxury car for a range of corrupt acts, including having the Democrat use his influence over foreign affairs to benefit the authoritarian government of Egypt.

-Federal prosecutors on Friday announced the charges against the 69-year-old Democrat nearly six years after an earlier criminal case against him ended with a deadlocked jury.
-They said a search of Bob Menendez’s home turned up $100,000 in gold bars and $480,000 in hidden cash.
+A search of the couple’s home turned up $100,000 in gold bars and $480,000 in hidden cash, said prosecutors, who announced the charges against the 69-year-old Democrat nearly six years after an earlier criminal case against him ended with a deadlocked jury.

 The latest indictment is unrelated to the earlier charges that alleged Menendez accepted lavish gifts to pressure government officials on behalf of a Florida doctor.

+A lawyer for Menendez’s wife didn’t immediately respond to a message seeking comment.
+Messages were left for Menendez’s Senate spokesperson and his political consultant.

 The Senate Historical Office says Menendez appears to be the first sitting senator in U.S. history to have been indicted on two unrelated criminal allegations.
-Menendez faces reelection next year in a bid to extend his three-decade career in Washington, and as Democrats hold a narrow majority in the Senate.
+Menendez faces reelection next year in a bid to extend his three-decade career in Washington as Democrats hold a narrow majority in the Senate.

-A lawyer for Menendez’s wife hasn’t responded to a message seeking comment.
-Messages were left for Menendez’s Senate spokesperson and his political consultant.
+The indictment alleges that Menendez provided sensitive U.S. government information and took other steps to secretly help Egypt, including ghost-writing a letter on behalf of Egypt pushing other senators to lift a hold on $300 million in aid to the country.

+In April 2020, shortly after meeting with an Egyptian official, authorities allege, Menendez also lobbied then-Secretary of State Mike Pompeo to increase American engagement in stalled negotiations involving Egypt, Ethiopia and Sudan to build a dam over the Nile River, a key foreign policy issue for Egypt.

+Now that he is indicted, Menendez will have to step down as chairman of the Senate Foreign Relations Committee.
+Rules for the Senate Democratic caucus say that any member who is charged with a felony must step aside from a leadership position.

+Menendez had to step down from his position as the top Democrat on the panel when he was indicted in 2015.
+He resumed the post in 2018 when he was cleared of the charges.

 The first time Menendez was indicted, he had been accused of using his political influence to help a Florida eye doctor who had lavished him with gifts and campaign contributions.
-Menendez appears to be the first sitting senator in U.S. history to have been indicted on two unrelated criminal allegations, according to a list maintained by the Senate Historical Office.

 The new charges follow a yearslong investigation that examined, among other things, the dealings of a New Jersey businessman — a friend of Menendez’s wife — who secured sole authorization from the Egyptian government to certify that meat imported into that country meets Islamic dietary requirements.
 Investigators also asked questions about the Menendez family’s interactions with a New Jersey developer.